Occupational Therapy Assistant Program Overview

 Program Length

-The Occupational Therapy Assistant (OTA) bachelor’s degree is a limited-admission degree program.
-Students will be required to successfully complete 19 credits of prerequisites (taken prior to core classes) 59 professional core credits (taken in the final two years), and a minimum of 48 credits of general education and electives (required for graduation).
-The OTA program delivers the 59 core credits over a two-year timeframe in a lockstep (Fall/Spring) format, graduating a cohort of students every May.
+The Occupational Therapy Assistant (OTA) bachelor’s degree is a limited-admission, in-person program.
+Students must successfully complete 19 credits of prerequisites (taken prior to beginning core classes), 59 professional core credits (completed during the final two years), and a minimum of 48 credits of general education and elective coursework required for graduation.
+The OTA program delivers the 59 core credits over a two-year period in a lockstep, in-person Fall/Spring format, with a new cohort of students graduating each May

 Total Credits: 124